 Individual Counselling

-Clients often seek counselling when they are feeling stressed or anxious, navigating life transitions, processing grief, or struggling in their relationships.
+Clients often seek counselling when they are feeling stressed or anxious, navigating life transitions, struggling with addictions, processing grief, or experiencing challenges in their relationships.
+Together, we work to understand your triggers, identify existing resources that support regulation, and build greater mental and emotional resilience.

 My Approach